ros-navigation/docs.nav2.org/docs/getting_started/nav2_behavior_trees/overview/nav2_specific_nodes.md

 ## Control: PipelineSequence

 The `PipelineSequence` control node re-ticks previous children when a child returns `RUNNING`.
-This node is similar to the `Sequence` node, with the additional property that the children prior to the “current” are re-ticked, (resembling the flow of water in a pipe).
+This node is similar to the `Sequence` node, with the additional property that the children prior to the "current" are re-ticked, (resembling the flow of water in a pipe).
 If at any point a child returns `FAILURE`, all children will be halted and the parent node will also return `FAILURE`.
 Upon `SUCCESS` of the **last node** in the sequence, this node will halt and return `SUCCESS`.

 To explain this further, here is an example BT that uses PipelineSequence.